How to Earn Free Gift Cards Online — 9 Honest Ways

 - Goodwill rewards on screenouts.
 When a survey kicks you out unfairly or breaks halfway through, support credits the time.
 Many competitors don't.

-- No fees on PayPal and bank transfer.
-You keep 100% of what you cash out, and many gift cards in the catalog actually pay you cashback on top.
+- No payout fees on PayPal and bank transfer.
+You keep 100% of what you cash out.

 - Loyalty-driven lower threshold.
-Standard cashout is $5; once you hit Level 30, the threshold drops to $3.
+Standard cashout is $5; higher Levels drop to $3.

 - Same surveys, more rewards.
-The survey inventory is the same as every other rewards app; AirPerks layers Missions, Streaks, Bonus Day, Fragments, and Cashback on top so the same survey pays more.
+The survey inventory is the same as every other rewards app; AirPerks layers Missions, Streaks, Cashback, and Fragments on top so the same survey pays more.

 If you want to compare honestly: AttaPoll competes hard on threshold and lifetime referrals.
 Eureka has solid reviews and a "$1 on cashout" referral hook.
 They're not scams.
-They just don't layer the bonus mechanics or the always-on support that AirPerks does.
+They just don't layer the bonus mechanics or the staffed support.

 Frequently asked questions